Proxy Voting Policy

 Proxy voting policy and procedures

 Our Operations Team is responsible for monitoring upcoming meetings, and engaging with the Investment Team in order to cast our votes and keep record thereof.
+We do not engage in securities lending so there is no need to recall securities prior to voting.
 Proxy votes are submitted via the custodians for all portfolios.
-The Operations Team also reviews the voting outcome of the AGM, with a particular focus on the resolutions we voted against, and will report to the investment team so that they may consider engaging with the company’s management team.
+The Operations Team also reviews the voting outcome of the AGM, with a particular focus on the resolutions we voted against, and will report to the investment team so that they may consider whether it is necessary to engage with the company’s management team.

 Voting Guidelines – Operational Items: